-- Halter tops, tank tops, undershirts, midriff or see-through blouses, blouses and dresses that are open in the back or front are unacceptable. - Dresses or skirts with exaggerated slits are unacceptable. - All dress attire including shorts and skirts shall be knee length.

-- Apparel such as Capri pants, slacks, and jeans shall be worn at the proper waist level and they must not be torn or frayed. - Shirttail blouses and dresses open in back or front are unacceptable. - Footwear shall be worn to school; shower shoes, house shoes, thongs or slippers are unacceptable. - Make-up may be worn in moderation in grades 6-12. - No hair color (i.e. pink, green, purple, pink, bright red, etc) or unnatural hair coloration will be allowed. - Girls are only allowed 2 earrings per ear, no other piercings such as tongue, eyebrows, nose or lip will not be permitted while on campus or at any school sponsored activity regardless of time or location. - BLACK nail polish, black fake nails, black lip liner or black lipstick is NOT allowed - In-appropriate visible tattoos, shaved brows, nor body piercings (i.e. mouth area rings, brow rings, nose rings, etc.) are not allowed and must be concealed prior to entering school premises (Principal has final discretion). - Use of curling irons and hair straighteners is only permitted in designated areas determined by the campus principal. - Students may not wear glitter, ink or marker, paint, stickers, letters, or other objects on the face or arms without permission from the Principal. - Oversized pants, long hanging belts or belt buckles, oversized sweaters, jackets & hoodies, caps, hats, beanies, or low riders are prohibited - Pentagrams, skulls, crowns, and logos that are used for gang identification, torn pants, belts and belt buckles that have gang, drug, or sex related pictures or logos are prohibited. - Pocket chains and gloves of any type are not allowed. - Undershirts or any garment that may appear to be an undergarment (i.e. pajamas, spandex, leggings or skin-tight pants) may not be worn as an exterior garment. - Sunglasses may not be worn in the building without a medical doctor's request. - Tight fitted clothing will not be permitted, i.e. jeggings.
+- Halter tops, tank tops, undershirts, crop-top or see-through blouses, blouses and dresses that are open in the back or front are unacceptable. - Length of dresses or skirts can be up to 3 inches above the knee in length.
+Dresses and skirts with exaggerated slits are unacceptable. - All length on dress attire including shorts and skirts shall be a maximum of 3 inches above the knee. - Apparel such as Capri pants, slacks, and jeans shall be worn at the proper waist level and they must not be torn or frayed above the knee. - Shirttail blouses and dresses open in back or front are unacceptable. - Footwear shall be worn to school; shower shoes, house shoes, flip-flops or slippers are unacceptable. - Make-up may be worn in moderation in grades 6-12. - Girls are allowed a minimum of two facial piercings - Inappropriate visible tattoos, shaved brows, nor body piercings (i.e. mouth area rings, brow rings, nose rings, etc.) are not allowed and must be concealed prior to entering school premises (Principal has final discretion). - Use of curling irons and hair straighteners is only permitted in designated areas determined by the campus principal. - Students may not wear glitter, ink or marker, paint, stickers, letters, or other objects on the face or arms without permission from the Principal. - Oversized pants, long hanging belts or belt buckles, oversized sweaters, jackets & hoodies, caps, hats, beanies, or low riders are prohibited - Pentagrams, skulls, crowns, and logos that are used for gang identification, torn pants, belts and belt buckles that have gang, drug, or sex related pictures or logos are prohibited. - Pocket chains and gloves of any type are not allowed. - Undershirts or any garment that may appear to be an undergarment (i.e. pajamas, spandex, leggings or skin-tight pants) may not be worn as an exterior garment. - Sunglasses may not be worn in the building without a medical doctor's request. - Tight fitted clothing will not be permitted, i.e. jeggings.